Introduction

 Designing a PCB involves several key considerations to ensure optimal performance, reliability, and manufacturability:

-- Power and Ground Planes: The development of unified power bus and reference plane to offer uniform voltage distribution, reduce noise, and enhance EMC (Electromagnetic Compatibility) performance.
+- Power and Ground Planes: Unified power and reference planes ensure even voltage distribution, reduce noise, and improve electromagnetic compatibility (EMC).

 - Thermal Management: Ensuring effectiveness in heat dissipation through thermal vias, heat sinks, and devoted component placement to mitigate the risk of overheating and be able to endure long-term reliability.